Akash-H-119/Firewall-Configuration-Task/README.md

 - **Port 23 (Telnet)**: Often blocked due to insecure, unencrypted communication.

 ## Summary(How Firewall filters Traffic):
-- Inbound Rules: Control traffic coming into your PC.
+- Incoming packet arrives at the firewall.

-- Outbound Rules: Control traffic leaving your PC (not tested in this task).
+- Firewall checks the packet against the Block_Telnet rule.

-- Rule Matching: The firewall checks each packet against all rules and takes action (allow/block) based on the first matching rule.
+- Traffic matching the rule is blocked, other traffic is allowed.

-- Practical Verification: Removing the rule restored access, confirming that rules actively control traffic flow.
+- Test results confirm filtering is active and effective.

 ## Screenshots
 ## Rule Creation